Purpose of the NEFLIN Assessment Project

 The selection committee will review each application for completeness.
 Completed applications will be evaluated based on expressed level of interest in attending, clarity and feasibility of intended assessment project, and potential to apply the skills learned in work contexts.
 There will be a maximum of twenty applicants accepted.

-A completed application is due by 5:00pm on Friday, September 8.
+The application deadline has been extended to Friday, September 29.
 The application must be saved in Word format and then emailed to: firstname.lastname@example.org.

 You will get an email confirmation within 48 hours that we received your application.